About Us

 Entanglement and the short films have won film festival awards and commendations in Europe, Australia, North America and the United States and was screened at The United Nations Womens Conference in Rwanda 2023.
 Voices of Women Artistic Director Lliane Clarke was presented with the NSW Arts and Culture Medal in 2022 for the Entanglement program.

 Voices of Women is committed to live productions of stories.
-Its first show was Secrets, Longings, Triumphs (2018); followed by EDGE Activation (2019) and then the Amplify (2022) tour to Wagga Wagga Gallery, Studio 138 at Dubbo Fringe and Hume Conservatorium Goulburn.
-A short adapted version of Entanglement was presented at Wagga Wagga Gallery in 2022.
+Its first show Secrets, Longings, Triumphs (2018); was followed by EDGE Activation (2019, then the Amplify (2022) tour to Wagga Wagga Gallery, Dubbo Fringe and Goulburn.
+In 2023 Voices of Women launched the story call out for Embellishment with guest speakers Antoinette Latouf and Bina Bhattacharya, and presented Embellishment live at Wagga Wagga Art Gallery, Studio 138 Dubbo and at KXT Broadway Sydney.

 Voices of Women Podcast and Sound Stories is available on Apple Podcasts.